Umaru-Xi/LibPluto/README.md

+# Archived

+I do not own an ADALM-Pluto from now, so this library and dependencied project will be discontinued.

 # Pluto SDR Device Library

 This project is a device library for ADALM-Pluto which is written with C++, C and Common Lisp.
 Every language has own examples, except C which is the base of others.